andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 ## Image source

-Variables inside Objects can be used to render images the same way you would use a regular [variable for an image source](./../Data/display.html#images):
+Variables inside objects can be used to render images the same way you would use a regular [variable as an image source](./../Data/display.html#images):

 ```html{2}
 <div v-for="contact in contacts">